 - For the purposes of a contract we have with you;

-- to pursue our legitimate interests such as: operating our business effectively; promoting our business and improving it and in order to maintain network and information security, [others].
+- To pursue our legitimate interests such as: operating our business effectively; promoting our business and improving it and in order to maintain network and information security.

 - As indicated above, we sometimes process your data on the basis of legitimate interests.
 You have a right to object to this processing.
 If you object to us processing your data based on legitimate interests, we must no longer process that Personal Data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or that the processing is required for the establishment, exercise or defence of legal claims.
 If you wish to exercise the right to object contact us at email@example.com

-- For surveys we send relating to our events, or NGI Solutions market research projects.
+- For surveys we send relating to our events, webinars or market research projects.

 - For cookies and similar technologies.
 In order to place cookies, tags and other technologies on your browser or device, we need to have your permission.
-We do this by providing a clear notice in the form of a cookie banner that tells you what cookies are used for, as well as providing you with useful information about the technologies we use and a link to this Policy.
-Please see our https://www.newmind.co.uk/information/cookies for further details
+We do this by providing a clear notice in the form of a cookie banner on each of our websites which tells you what cookies are used for, as well as providing you with useful information about the technologies we use and a link to this policy.
+Cookies policy for ngi.org.uk

 We use the data we collect about you to help us make better decisions about you and to operate our business efficiently.
 This may involve the following activities